pamelars86/YouTube-genai/README.md

 ```
 ### (Optional) Update `prompt.yaml` for Custom Prompts

 If you want to customize the prompt used by `/blog_post` & `/slack_post` endpoints, you can update the `prompt.yaml` file located in the root directory of the project.
-This file allows you to define the structure and content of the prompt that will be used to generate the blog post.
+This file allows you to define the structure and content of the prompt(s).

 ### 3. Install dependencies: If you’re using Python-based dependencies, run:
 ```bash